 “TRX trains for reactive stability," says Chris Frankel, head of human performance at TRX.
 “If your core isn’t tight, you’ll lose balance on the straps.
 Bracing your core before you move becomes second nature.
 You’re relying on your own ability to marry your center of gravity with your base of support.”

-Here are Frankel's five favorite TRX exercises that’ll work your whole body.
+Here are Frankel's five favorite TRX exercises that’ll work your entire body.
 Start with 30-45 seconds of work to every 30 seconds of rest.
 Don’t rush.
 The slower you go, the more time with the tension, and the more strength you’re building from each exercise.

-1. TRX Single Leg Squat (TRX straps at mid-length)
+1. TRX Single-Leg Squat (TRX straps at mid-length)

 Place your elbows under your shoulders and, with tension on TRX, center right leg to anchor point.
-Place the opposite heel on ground to assist working leg.
+Place the opposite heel on the ground to assist working leg.
 Then, lower your hips down and back, allowing the knee of your assisting leg to bend.
 Keep the majority of weight in your working leg and allow the weight to transfer to your assisting leg as needed.
 Drive through your heels, extend your hips and stand tall.
 Repeat with left leg.

-Common Faults: Leaning too far back; bending too far forward at the waist
+Common faults: Leaning too far back; bending too far forward at the waist.

 2. TRX Y Fly (TRX straps at mid-length)